 Rory Pheiffer serves as counsel on amicus brief for the Boston Patent Law AssociationPrint PDF

 Rory P. Pheiffer, member of the firm’s Intellectual Property Department, served as counsel on an amicus brief on behalf of the Boston Patent Law Association (BPLA), in an appeal scheduled to be heard by the Federal Circuit Court of Appeals en banc in November 2010, Therasense, Inc. v.
 Becton, Dickinson and Co. and Nova Biomedical Corp. and Bayer Healthcare LLC.
 The Therasense appeal promises to mark a significant reshaping of the inequitable conduct doctrine, a defense whereby alleged infringers seek to render a patent unenforceable on the grounds that the patentee misled the United States Patent and Trademark Office (PTO) in obtaining the patent.
-Derek P. Roller and Michael P. Visconti, members of the firm’s Intellectual Property Department, also contributed to the brief.
+Derek P. Roller, a member of the firm’s Intellectual Property Department, also contributed to the brief.

 In Therasense, the Federal Circuit decided to rehear the appeal of the district court’s decision that Abbott Diabetes Care Inc.’s (Abbott) patent was unenforceable because its in-house attorney and Director of Research and Development committed inequitable conduct by failing to disclose attorney argument from a European Patent Office proceeding about an Abbott-owned prior art reference that the PTO cited against Abbott during prosecution of the patent-in-suit.
 Abbott is the successor to Therasense, Inc.